+Immunoblotting of one-dimensional electrophoresis

-Immunoblotting of 1-D electrophoresis.
-The levels of oxidative and nitrosative stress and those of muscle creatine kinase, carbonic anhydrase III, alpha-actin, and MyHC were assessed as described elsewhere [13, 14, 18].
+The levels of oxidative and nitrosative stress and those of muscle creatine kinase, carbonic anhydrase III, $\alpha$ -actin and MyHC were assessed, as described elsewhere [13, 14, 18].

-Identification of carbonylated proteins: 1-D and 2-D electrophoresis and mass spectrometry.
+Identification of carbonylated proteins: one-dimensional and twodimensional electrophoresis and mass spectrometry

-Oxidized proteins (protein carbonylation) were separated and identified in the diaphragms of COPD patients and control subjects as previously described [11, 13, 18].
+Oxidised proteins (protein carbonylation) were separated and identified in the diaphragms of COPD patients and control subjects, as previously described [11, 13, 18].

-Creatine kinase activity assay.
-Total muscle creatine kinase activity was measured with a commercial kit (Diagnostic Chemicals Ltd., PEI, Canada) as described elsewhere [13, 18].
-Muscle fiber counts and morphometry.
-Proportions of type I, type II, and hybrid fibers were determined as previously described [14].
-The size of type I and type II fibers was also measured.
+Creatine kinase activity assay

+Total muscle creatine kinase activity was measured with a commercial kit (Diagnostic Chemicals Ltd, Charlotte Town, PE, Canada), as described elsewhere [13, 18].

+Muscle fibre counts and morphometry

+Proportions of type I, type II and hybrid fibres were determined, as previously described [14].
+The size of type I and type II fibres was also measured.

-Measurements of superoxide anion production by lucigenin-derived chemiluminescence.
+Measurements of superoxide anion production by lucigeninderived chemiluminescence

 Lucigenin-derived chemiluminescence signals were determined in all muscle samples using a luminometer as formerly described [19, 20].

-Statistical Analysis
+Statistical analysis

-Data are presented as mean (SD).
-One-way analysis of variance (ANOVA) together with Tukey's test to adjust for multiple comparisons was employed in order to compare variable results among the three groups.
+Data are presented as mean $\pm$ SD.
+One-way ANOVA together with Tukey's test to adjust for multiple comparisons was employed in order to compare variable results among the three groups.
 Pearson's correlation coefficient was employed to assess relationships among different variables within COPD patients.
-A P value ≤ 0.05 was considered significant.
+A p-value $\leq 0.05$ was considered significant.